Turning Point, moving forward without Charlie Kirk, makes first return to Utah since his killing

 Several speakers blamed the left for stoking rhetoric that led to the assassination, with Biggs saying it was “coming from one side.”

-Cox, who has been criticized in the state as not conservative enough, was repeatedly booed and jeered by the crowd, including when he acknowledged that, “There are violent people on the far right.”
+Cox, who has been criticized in the state as not conservative enough, was repeatedly booed by the crowd at his alma mater, including when he acknowledged that, “There are violent people on the far right.”

 Still, he criticized the idea that speech equates to violence.
 That mindset, he said, leads people to believe that “because someone said something that you don’t like, that’s violence towards me, which justifies me being violent towards this person for speaking.”